unional/type-plus/packages/type-plus/readme.md

 > `NotEqual<A, B, Then = true, Else = false>`

-💀 deprecated. use `IsNotEqual` instead.
+💀 deprecated.
+Use `IsNotEqual` instead.
 This will be converted to a ↪️ `parse`.

 > `IsNotEqual<A, B, Then = true, Else = false>`: